|

 agents on Warehouse 13: they have no powers, but they're

+surrounded by weird artifacts that do.
 In The Cape, Vince Faraday is an everyday hero -- an innocent

 cop.
 Once he's framed for a crime he didn't commit and left for dead,